 And, our new favorite for just a little something, because it is just too cute…Greetabl.

-Nothing cheers any college student up more than a handwritten letter from home so no matter what you send, put one of those in there too.
+Nothing cheers any college student up more than a handwritten letter from home so no matter what you send, add one of those too.
 I usually like to send it with a print out of our dog, because that always brings a smile to all our faces.

 Care packages when they are sick can make you both feel better, you may want to take a look at our Sick at School blog in case they need to be seen by a doctor or will be missing class and need to notify their professor.
 Hope they get well quickly.